foloye/tdd-lifetracker-starter/README.md

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.

-Shout out to my partner Andrew, we made a lot of progress this week.
+Shout out to Andrew and Evans, we made a lot of good progress this week.